Alexander de Cadenet: Life

-De Cadenet was born and brought up in Chelsea, London and continues to live and work both in the UK and in Los Angeles, USA.
+De Cadenet was born and brought up in Chelsea, London, and continues to live and work both in the UK and in Los Angeles.
 He was educated at Ashfold Prep School and Harrow School, where he won the Lincoln-Seligmann Art Prize in 1992.
 In 1995, he curated Liberty a show of art by prisoners and special hospital patients, selected from the Koestler Awards Scheme, with the support of Chief Inspectorate of Prisons, Sir Stephen Tumim.
 In 1996 he graduated with a B.A. from the Courtauld Institute of Art.
 Between 1997 – 2000, De Cadenet was the Arts Editor for Sleazenation magazine, a fashion and lifestyle magazine, featuring interviews with YBA artists including; Marc Quinn, Gavin Turk, Gilbert & George and Steven Willats.

 Since 2016, de Cadenet has been the contributing Arts Editor of Watkins Mind Body Spirit Magazine.
 His interviews include Eckhart Tolle, about the relationship of art and enlightenment, David Lynch, on transcendental meditation, Alex Grey & Alison Grey, on visionary art.